NovoNordisk-OpenSource/critical-path/README.md

 # How to Contribute
 ## Branching Strategy
 Trunk based branching strategy is used.
 New features are added by creating feature branches that are then merged to main with a pull request.
 Pull requests requires the build pipeline to pass.
-Releases are done from release branches.

 ## Versioning
 The nuget package must follow [semver.org](https://www.semver.org).